Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Salary: The salary range for school administrators will depend on the academic level and size of the college, as well as professional factors like the institution and the candidate’s experience and education.
 Below is a breakdown of earnings by academic level, according to BLS.

 Job outlook: BLS only provides occupation outlook data for postsecondary education administrators.
-Employment for those roles is projected to grow by 8% between 2020-2030.
+Employment for those roles is projected to grow by 4% from 2022 to 2032.

 Principal